John Prystanski: 1995-2002

 Prystanski endorsed the mayoral candidacy of Peter Kaufmann in the 1995 municipal election, who finished a surprisingly strong second against incumbent Susan Thompson, while Prystanski was easily re-elected in his own ward.
 He was chosen as deputy speaker of council shortly after the election.

 When the City of Winnipeg began looking for a new police chief in late 1995, Prystanski argued that the successful candidate should be committed to community policing and have good relations with visible minority communities.
 In April 1996, he supported the contracting-out of transit services for persons with disabilities.

-In February 1997, Prystanski married.
-In June 1997 he was caught having an affair with a City of Winnipeg Secretary by her fiancé.
-He sent a group email out to City of Winnipeg Staff with details of the affair.
-The opposition at the time photocopied the email and mailed it out to many business leaders and constituencies.
-For reasons undisclosed, Prystanski’s wife of less than 6 months had to place a non-molestation order against him and shortly thereafter an article appeared on the front page of the Winnipeg Free Press stating “Winnipeg Judge orders Prystanski not to annoy or harass estranged wife”.

 Prystanski remained involved with several initiatives intended to address the poverty and challenging living conditions of his ward.
 He supported unsuccessful efforts to introduce a strict youth curfew.
 In June 1996, he asked federal Justice Minister Allan Rock to introduce legislation allowing drivers to lose their cars if caught soliciting for prostitution.
 This plan was rejected in a 1997 municipal report, but was implemented by the provincial government in 1999.
 In 1998, he supported a plan to ban squeegee kids from Winnipeg's streets.